mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 remote participants, eliminating the free remote participation option (for a time).

-The introduction of a fee for remote participation raised concerns about the potential impact on both, those who regularly remotely attend IETF meetings and those people considering attending an IETF meeting for the first time.
-In both cases, even a small registration fee can be a barrier to participation.
+The introduction of a fee for remote participation raised concerns about the potential impact on those who regularly remotely attend IETF meetings and those people considering attending an IETF meeting for the first time.
+However, the meeting registration numbers have remained at consistent and expected levels, so this concern was not proven out in experience.

 # Principle of Open Participation